August 22, 2024

 With your budget template in hand, let’s look at the lowest of IATSE’s film budget tiers.

-What is a Tier 0 film production?
+What is a Tier Zero film production?

-Also known as IATSE’s “Ultra-Low” budget tier, Tier 0 is the lowest budgeted level of production covered by the current IATSE Low Budget Theatrical Agreement.
+Also known as IATSE’s “Ultra-Low” budget tier, Tier Zero is the lowest budgeted level of production covered by the current IATSE Low Budget Theatrical Agreement.
 It’s the closest that IATSE currently comes to a “micro-budget” tier.

-What is a Tier 1 film budget?
+What is a Tier One A film budget?

-What is a Tier 2 film budget?
+What is a Tier One B film budget?

-What is a Tier 3 film budget?
+What is a Tier Two film budget?

-Tier 3 is the final budget level covered under IATSE’s Low Budget Agreement.
-Independent films that qualify as Tier 3 include Under the Skin and If Beale Street Could Talk
+Tier Three is the final budget level covered under IATSE’s Low Budget Theatrical Agreement.
+Under the Skin is an independent film that qualifies at Tier Three.

-Beyond Tier 3
+Beyond Tier Three

 Productions that cross the $15 million budget threshold must refer to separate IATSE agreements, depending on region and other circumstances.
 The most fundamental and pervasive of these is the current IATSE Basic Agreement, but it’s important to check with your local union representatives before making any contract assumptions.